-Jaipur, the vibrant capital of Rajasthan, is popularly known as the "Pink City" because of the pink-colored buildings in the old city.
+Jaipur, the vibrant capital of Rajasthan, is popularly known as "The Pink City" because of the pink-colored buildings in the old city.
 It is one of the main constituent destinations of the popular tourist itinerary "The Golden Triangle of India".
-The old city of Jaipur is partially encircled with seven gates - the major gates are Chandpol, Sanganeri, and Ajmeri.
-The 'pink city' label applies specifically to the old walled quarter of the capital in the northeast while glorious palaces and temples are an assortment of styles, spanning centuries scattered throughout the predominantly, urban area.
+The old city of Jaipur is partially encircled with seven gates - the major gates are Chandpol, Sanganeri and Ajmeri gate.
+"The Pink City" label applies specifically to the old walled quarter of the capital in the northeast while glorious palaces and temples are an assortment of styles, spanning centuries scattered throughout the predominantly, urban area.

 The city owes its name to the great warrior, astronomer Maharaja Jai Singh II.
 His predecessors had enjoyed good relations with the Mughals, and Jai Singh was careful to preserve this alliance.
 In 1727, with Mughal power on the wane, Jai Singh decided to move down from his capital hillside fortress at Amber to a new site on the plains.

 A Bengali architect Vidhyadhar Bhattacharya designed the city, using the principles of town planning, as laid down in the Shilpa Shastra, an ancient Hindu treatise on architecture.
 He built the "City Palace", and the largest stone observatory in the world, employing the same principles.

 With a history dating back to more then two and half centuries, the famed Indian Gems City of Jaipur is creating fresh history in its vibrant second innings.